ZtaMDev/PowerEdit/README.md

 - Power Edit now have [**Documentation**](https://ztamdev.github.io/PowerEdit/)
 ---

-I’m thrilled to share **PowerEdit**, my very first open-source code editor project.
+I’m thrilled to share **PowerEdit**, my first open-source code editor project.
 After a month of intense development, it’s matured into something I’m proud of.
 Here on GitHub, you can:

 - **Download**, **use**, and **explore** the editor freely
 - **Contribute** improvements and new features